 Dislikes – Being tickled, snakes and brussel sprouts.

 Sue Mansfield became a co-opted Governor in 2016.
-She worked as a Children's Centre Manager for a number of years and in a Children's Book Shop in Somerset before moving to East Preston two years ago.
-She has four grandsons including one at the school.
+She worked as a Children's Centre Manager for a number of years and in a Children's Book Shop in Somerset before moving to East Preston.
+She has four grandsons and a granddaughter.

 Likes - Animals, photography and spending time with family and friends.